- Definition: What is car tuning?

-Old engine out, more powerful engine in: This radical cure is often carried out, but strictly speaking it does not count as tuning.
-Tuning is about improving, expanding or tuning existing vehicle parts so that they deliver more power.
+Old engine out, more powerful engine in: This radical cure is often carried out, but strictly speaking it does not count as tuning for many tuning fans.
+For them, tuning is about improving, expanding or tuning existing vehicle parts so that they deliver more power.

 Car manufacturers design the suspension of their cars to appeal to the widest possible target group.
 But this does not suit everyone’s taste.
 For tuners, suspension tuning – the modification of suspension components – is therefore an integral part of their daily business.
 Moreover, it proves to be particularly effective.
 Suspension tuning fulfils two of the owners’ wishes: it enhances the car’s handling and appearance.
 Engine tuning, on the other hand, remains hidden under the bonnet.